Altinity/helm-charts/README.md

-# Kubernetes Blueprints for ClickHouse
+# Altinity Helm Charts for ClickHouse®

-> Collection of samples to getting started with ClickHouse and ClickHouse Keeper
+> Helm charts for getting started with ClickHouse® and ClickHouse Keeper.

 These samples demonstrate straightforward Helm charts that can be used to deploy ClickHouse and ClickHouse Keeper.
 The examples are intended as starting points for more complex configurations and do not cover all possible uses cases.

-**⚠️ Important notes:**

-1. ClickHouse Keeper resources (CHK) are not stable yet and should not be used in production environments.
-2. Connections are unencrypted.
-Avoid using them for sensitive data.
-3. Selecting the external `LoadBalancer` service type in `values.yaml` will expose one or more ports to the Internet, which can pose security risks.
+For more complex configurations, consider applying your own `ClickHouseInstallation` and `ClickHouseKeeperInstallation` resources.
+The [cluster settings documentation](https://docs.altinity.com/altinitykubernetesoperator/kubernetesoperatorguide/kubernetesconfigurationguide/clustersettings/) is a good starting point.

 ## Prerequisites